janverschelde/PHCpack/src/doc/source/refman.rst

 Every directory contains a collection of test procedures.
 The following sections describe the functionality defined in each of the directories.
+Then the subdirectories are described in separate sections.

 System: OS Dependencies such as Timing
 --------------------------------------